 Fund for the Poor, Inc.

-Melville, NY.
-Our mission is to support organizations that operate programs that aid disadvantaged, poor and disabled families and individuals through social, financial or educational assistance to alleviate social ills and to promote self-sufficiency and self-esteem.
+Fund for the Poor’s mission is to support organizations that operate programs that aid disadvantaged, poor and disabled families and individuals through social, financial or educational assistance to alleviate social ills and to promote self-sufficiency and self-esteem.
+Located in Melville, NY.

 W.K.
 Kellogg’s compassion and his belief in the promise and the importance of children were clear in the name he chose for the organization he created in 1930: the W.K.
 Kellogg Child Welfare Foundation.
 While the organization name was soon shortened to the W.K.
 Kellogg Foundation, the focus on protecting, nurturing and supporting opportunities for children has continued to this day. | website

 NotesFirst is a mobile and web platform designed for healthcare professionals to capture, manage, and share patient information.
 Our iOS app and web portal are intuitive, mobile, and fully customizable – you can create patient notes, forms, and track tasks according to your workflow requirements.
 Our company is currently supporting medical missions and international medical outreach programs. | website

 The PEACE Fund is a registered 501(c)(3) ‘not for profit’ charity founded by the actor, Adrian Paul.
 The PEACE Fund focuses on small, under-funded and hard-working charities who are determined to make a positive difference to the lives of children living in extraordinarily difficult circumstances.
 The words Protect, Educate and Aid are the focus of The Peace Fund’s goals. | website